How to Find Off Leash Dog Trails in Washington State

 This is where dogs are NOT generally allowed off leash on trails:

-- National Forest Land within Designated Wilderness Areas and developed areas (campgrounds for example)
+- National Forest Land within specially designated Wilderness Areas and developed areas (campgrounds for example)

 - King County Parks